Office of Small and Disadvantaged Business Utilization

 Office of Small and Disadvantaged Business Utilization (OSDBU) is the name of offices within federal and state agencies charged with promoting efforts to do business with small and minority owned businesses.
 The offices are designed to aid in contracting.
-The offices exist at the Office of U.S. Secretary of Defense, U.S. Department of Commerce, Department of Energy, U.S. Department of Transportation, U.S. Department of State, U.S. Department of Interior, Social Security Administration, U.S. Department of Justice and in the state of Virginia.
+The offices exist at the Office of U.S. Secretary of Defense, U.S. Department of Commerce, U.S. Department of Energy, U.S. Department of Transportation, U.S. Department of State, U.S. Department of the Interior, Social Security Administration, U.S. Department of Justice and the U.S. Department of Veterans Affairs.